keploy/community-blog/cm35eftdy000o09mq6nzffsp8.md

 ## Frequently Asked Questions

 ### **1\.
-What is the primary difference between Cypress and Selenium?**
+Does Cypress support Safari?**

-Cypress is specifically designed for end-to-end testing of modern web applications, providing a real-time testing environment directly in the browser.
-In contrast, Selenium is a more flexible tool that supports a variety of browsers and programming languages, making it suitable for a broader range of testing scenarios, including legacy applications.
+No. Cypress currently supports **Chrome**, **Edge**, and **Firefox**.
+Safari is not supported, whereas **Selenium** fully supports Safari through WebDriver.

-### **2\.
-Which tool is better for beginner testers?**
+### **2.** Cypress vs Selenium – Which is easier to learn**?**

-Cypress is often considered more beginner-friendly due to its easy setup, real-time reloading, and intuitive API.
-It allows testers to get started quickly without a steep learning curve.
-Selenium, while powerful, may require more initial setup and configuration, especially for parallel testing.
+**Cypress is easier to learn** because it has a simple setup, modern JavaScript support, and built-in debugging. **Selenium** is more powerful but has a steeper learning curve due to extra configuration and broader language support.

 ### **3\.
 Can I use Cypress for mobile testing?**

 Cypress does not natively support mobile testing.
 However, it can be used in conjunction with other tools for responsive web applications.
-For mobile-specific testing, Selenium can be integrated with Appium, which is designed for automating mobile applications.
+For **mobile-specific testing**, Selenium can be integrated with **Appium**, which is designed for automating mobile applications.

 ### **4\.
 What programming languages can I use with Selenium?**

-Selenium is language-agnostic, meaning you can write test scripts in several programming languages, including Java, Python, C#, Ruby, and JavaScript.
+Selenium is language-agnostic, meaning you can write test scripts in several programming languages, including **Java, Python, C#, Ruby, and JavaScript**.
 This flexibility makes it accessible to developers familiar with different programming environments.

-### **5\.
-Is Cypress open-source?**
+### **5\.** Which tool is better for enterprise teams?

-Yes, Cypress is open-source and free for local execution.
-However, its advanced features, such as parallel testing on the cloud, require a subscription to the Cypress Dashboard.
+Selenium offers wider coverage and standardization, making it better for enterprises with complex infrastructures.
+Cypress is ideal for smaller, agile teams focused on modern web apps.